azdavis/azdavis.net/posts/en/comm-for-swe.md

 ## Consider your audience

-The most important thing when communicating to is to _consider your audience_.
+The most important thing when communicating to is to consider your audience.
 Indeed, the whole point of communication is to share ideas with someone else, i.e. your audience.
-The purpose of writing an document is not _to have written the document_, but rather _to convey information to the reader_.
+The purpose of writing an document is not to have written the document, but rather to convey information to the reader.

 ## Be brief